Using tried and true career planning and work search techniques will help you present your qualifications in a positive light.

 Make sure the employer knows your qualifications are an asset

-Using tried and true career planning and work search techniques will help you present your qualifications in a positive light.
-When you’re sure you have a good fit and really want to do the job, you’ll be ready to deal with employers’ concerns about your qualifications.
+Use tried and true career planning and work search techniques to present your qualifications in a positive light.
+Make sure you have a good fit and really want to do the job.
+You’ll then be ready to deal with employers’ concerns about your qualifications.
 You’ll be able to show employers you have a combination of skills and experience other candidates are unlikely to equal.